Blog Header Logo

 This one only works in the driest parts of the country, where a new type of service company has sprung up.
 Mobile water recycling trucks can visit your home and pump out the pool or spa water, run it through the super effective truck mounted filters, and return it to the spa in minutes, perfectly clean and clear.

-5. Balance the Spa Water and Shock
+4. Balance the Hot Tub Water and Shock

 This one you probably know all ready - test and balance the pH, Alkalinity and Calcium levels, and then shock the spa with a granular chlorine shock.
 Read the label for dosage instructions, and then double or triple the amount, if your hot tub water is in really bad shape.